 The Company derecognizes a financial asset if the contractual rights to the cash flows from the asset expire, or the Company transfers substantially all the risks and rewards of ownership of the financial asset.
 Any interests in transferred financial assets that are created or retained by the Company are recognized as a separate asset or liability.
-Gains and losses on derecognition are generally recognized in the statement of loss and comprehensive loss.
+Gains and losses on derecognition are generally recognized in profit or loss.
 However, gains and losses on derecognition of financial assets classified as FVTOCI remain within accumulated other comprehensive loss.